-Whether you an experienced procurement professional or just been handed over this function, this guide would serve as a step by step process on how to build a procurement team from scratch.
+Whether you are an experienced procurement professional or just getting started with setting up a procurement department, this guide would serve as a step-by-step process for building a procurement team from scratch.

-Procurement plays a critical role in helping an organization achieving its goals.
-Whether it is through finding capable supplier or partners who can help deliver a competitive product or through reducing cost and helping increase cash flow for the business.
+Procurement plays a critical role in helping an organization in achieving its cost-savings goals.
+Whether it is through finding a capable supplier or partners who can help deliver a competitive product or reducing cost and helping increase cash flow for the business.

-Any business needs certain basic functions to operate, for example, payroll and benefits so that the employees can be paid on time.
+Any business needs certain essential functions to operate, such as payroll and benefits.
 Procurement is one among them and generally gets lumped into many administrative functions.

-But if companies consider procurement as a source of innovation and cost savings, then it is not merely an administrative function and hence you need to strategically think about setting up your procurement team.
+But suppose companies consider Procurement as a source of innovation and cost savings.
+In that case, it is not merely an administrative function, and hence you need to be strategic about setting up your procurement team.

 So who should be reading this guide?

-This guide is meant to be a step of step process of thinking about designing the procurement team which can support the business goals.
-So it is for anyone who is looking to use procurement as a strategic lever to reduce cost or drive innovation.
-But this guide would be most useful for the following audience
+This guide is a step-by-step process for designing the procurement team that can support business goals.
+So it is for anyone who is looking to use Procurement as a strategic lever to reduce cost or drive innovation.
+But this guide would be most beneficial for the following audience:

-- You are new to procurement but has been tasked to set up a procurement team,
+• You are new to Procurement and have been tasked to set up a procurement team.

-No matter whatever your situation is, we hope that you would find this guide useful.
+No matter what your situation is, we hope that you will find this guide helpful.

-So what is the role of the procurement function and what should be its key objectives?
+So what is the role of the procurement team, and what should be its key objectives?

 That should be the first question you should ask when you embark on the journey of building a procurement team.

-Let’s first look at some key benefits a procurement function can deliver and then we will look at how it should be adapted to the specific needs of the organization
+Let’s first look at some key benefits a procurement function can deliver, and then we will look at how an organization should adopt these functions.

-When the organization is small, very few employees are purchasing product and services.
-As the organization grows, the purchasing becomes de-centralized within different departments.
+When the organization is small, very few employees purchase products and services.
+As the organization grows, the purchasing becomes decentralized within different departments.

-For example, if you are manufacturing a product then the raw materials (often called Direct Spend) is purchased by the production department.
+For example, if you manufacture a product, the production department purchases the raw materials (often called Direct Spend).

-As the organization grows, this approach creates more silos from a purchasing perspective and each department starts to develop relationships with their own vendors.
+As the organization grows, this approach creates more silos from a purchasing perspective, and each department starts to develop relationships with its vendors.

-Having a central procurement team ensures that purchasing is centralized at one single place and you can gain productivity improvements by having one department conducting all the purchasing activities.
+Having a central procurement team ensures that purchasing is centralized in one place, and you can gain productivity improvements by having one department conducting all the purchasing activities.

 The sooner you think about centralizing purchasing, the better it is.
 If you wait for too long, it becomes a change management nightmare.

-The longer people have been making their own purchases, the longer it will take for a procurement team to standardize and centralize the process.
+The longer people have made their purchases, the longer it will take for a procurement team to standardize and centralize the process.

-Even though you have multiple locations, having a common function across each location can drive the efficiencies and productivity improvement.
-You could think of a central procurement function but decentralized enough so that each location can make decisions which are good for the business.
+Even though you have multiple locations, having a standard function can drive efficiencies and productivity improvement across each site.
+You could think of a central procurement function but decentralized enough so that each location can make decisions that are good for the business.

-The obvious benefit of centralizing procurement is cost savings and cost control.
+The apparent benefit of centralizing Procurement is cost savings and cost control.